 – Duration: 37 days (last project deleted on 16 June 2011)

-– Subject: net art works by Igor Štromajer, created from 2007 to 1996, were being deleted, erased from the original www.intima.org server
+– Subject: net art works by Igor Štromajer, created between 2007 to 1996, were being deleted, erased from the original www.intima.org server

 [ Debating | Archiving ]